 2 charged with capital murder of missing pregnant woman

-According to the Macon County District Attorney’s Office, Darrian Daqwon Kennebrew and Desirea Driscol have been charged with the death of Jessica Bean and her unborn son.
+According to Macon County District Attorney Mike Segrest office, Darrian Daqwon Kennebrew and Desirea Driscol have been charged with the death of Jessica Bean and her unborn son.

+The DA’s office said the investigation began after a woman’s body was found near the intersection of County Road 2 and Cross Keys Road.
+Bean, who had been reported missing earlier that week, was later identified as the deceased woman.

-The incident happened in Macon County near Key’s Court on Feb.
-5th, according to court documents.
-Kennebrew is said to have stabbed Bean multiple times, causing her death.
+According to court documents, Kennebrew is said to have stabbed Bean multiple times, causing her death.

-Bean had previously been listed as a missing person with the Alabama Law Enforcement Agency.
-According to ALEA, Bean had been last seen in the Montgomery area around Feb.
-4th.

-ALEA’s website said Bean had been located on Feb.
-10th and closed the case.

 “Additional charges may be forthcoming as a result of the ongoing investigation,” Segrest added.
 “There are currently no other suspects.
 At this time the District Attorney’s office intends on seeking the death penalty for these charges.”